Golden Sun: Gameplay

 Psynergy, a form of magic within the Golden Sun games, is used to solve puzzles and reach new locations.
 Here, a cold spell is used to create a navigable path of frozen ice pillars from puddles of water.

 In the Golden Sun games, players control a cast of characters as they journey through a fantasy world, interact with other characters, battle monsters, acquire magic spells and equipment, and take part in a narrative.
-Much of the time spent outside of battle takes place in dungeons, caves, and other locales, which generally require the player to find items that grant their bearer new forms of "Psynergy", or magical spells, to solve puzzles.
+Much of the time spent outside of battle takes place in dungeons, caves, and other locales, which generally require the player to find items that grant their bearer new forms of "Psynergy", the series' version of magic, to solve puzzles.
 To complete these puzzles, players must either push pillars to construct negotiable paths between elevated areas, climb up and rappel down cliffs, or obtain a special item to progress through the story and game world.
 Outside of these dungeons and locales, the player traverses through a world map and navigates between forests, rivers, mountain ranges, seas, and oceans.

-A key element in in-game exploration is the use of Psynergy spells, which are used both in battle and solving puzzles.
-Some Psynergy is only used in combat or in overworld and non-battle scenarios.
-However, there are Psynergy that can be used in both situations; for example, the "Whirlwind" spell can be used to damage enemies in battle and out of battle to clear away overgrown foliage that blocks the player's path.
+A key element of in-game exploration is the use of Psynergy spells, which are used both in battle and solving puzzles.
+Some Psynergy is only used in combat or in the overworld and non-battle scenarios.
+However, there is Psynergy that can be used in both situations; for example, the "Whirlwind" spell can be used to damage enemies in battle and out of battle to clear overgrown foliage that blocks the player's path.
 The player gains more Psynergy spells as the game progresses, both through leveling up and obtaining special Psynergy-bestowing items.
 With each "utility" Psynergy spell, the party gains access to more locations and secrets in the game world.

 In battle, Golden Sun games contain both random monster encounters, featuring randomly selected enemies, and compulsory battles involving set enemies, which advance the story.
 When a battle begins, a separate screen is brought up where the player's party and enemy party face off on opposing sides.
-During a battle, the characters and the background rotate to give a pseudo-3D effect.
+During battles in the first two games, the characters and the background rotate to give a pseudo-3D effect.
 Players can attack enemies directly using various weapons and offensive Psynergy spells, or by summoning Djinn, powerful otherworldly entities that enhance an attached character's hit points, Psynergy points, and other statistics, as well as determining what Psynergy they can perform.
 Djinn can be set to standby, where players forfeit stat enhancements to unleash a powerful one-time attack that summons an elemental monster to inflict damage on all enemies.